Join us on November 2nd and explore the wonderful world of technology!

 To help girls learn about career opportunities in the technology industry, we are partnering with Toronto's most innovative tech companies.
 Girls will spend the day meeting tech professionals and getting an exclusive behind-the-scenes look at these companies.
 At each location, girls will hear from female tech experts and gain hands on experience through activity-based learning!

-We’ll be taking 2 separate groups with us on November 2nd - one dedicated to girls between the ages of 9 and 12, and the other dedicated to girls in high school who may have We’ll Take Your Kid To Work Day scheduled in their school calendar.
+We’ll be taking 2 separate groups with us on November 2nd - one dedicated to girls between the ages of 9 and 12, and the other dedicated to girls in high school ages 13 to 17 years old who may have Take Your Kid To Work Day scheduled in their school calendar or who can take the day off from school.

 To see what our past We'll Take Your Kid To Work Day was like with Girls Learning Code read this blog post and check out this video.